WasfaParwez/AI_Image_Generator/README.md

 Unleash your creativity with DALL-E Impressions.
 Generate unique and captivating images based on your prompts, opening the door to an array of artistic expressions.

 ### 2. Surprise Me
 Feeling adventurous?
-Use the "Surprise Me" feature to receive random prompts, sparking your imagination and generating unexpected artworks.
+Use the "Surprise Me" feature to receive random prompts, sparking your imagination and generating unexpected artworks .

 ### 3. Community Showcase
 Share your AI-generated masterpieces with the DALL-E community.
 Connect with fellow artists, get inspired by their creations, and receive feedback on your own.